boostercloud/booster/website/docs/10_going-deeper/data-migrations.md

 }
 ```

-Booster 2.3.0 allows you to set the app service plan used to deploy the main function app.
-Setting the `BOOSTER_AZURE_SERVICE_PLAN_BASIC` environment variable to true will force the use of a basic service plan instead of the default consumption plan.
+Booster 2.3.0 allows you to set the Azure App Service Plan used to deploy the main function app.
+Setting the `BOOSTER_AZURE_SERVICE_PLAN_BASIC` (default value false) environment variable to true will force the use of a basic service plan instead of the default consumption plan.

+## Migrate to Booster version 2.6.0

+Booster 2.6.0 allows you to set the Azure Application Gateway SKU used.
+Setting the `BOOSTER_USE_WAF` (default value false) environment variable to true will force the use of a WAF sku instead of the Standard sku.